 China and Pakistan are close neighbors and possess long term friendly, political and economic relations.
 Their friendship is termed as "all-weather-friendship".
-In order to strengthen this relationship, China and Pakistan, in April 2005 started negotiations on free trade area during the Chinese Premier Wen Jiabao's visit to Pakistan and later on two countries concluded the Free Trade Agreement in November 2006, which came into effect in July 200718.
-Furthermore, On February 21, 2009 China and Pakistan signed the Free Trade Agreement on Trade in Services which entered into force on Oct.10th, 2009.19 China-Pakistan FTA was divided into https://tribune.com.pk/story/1174509/free-trade-pakistanturkey-move-closer-inking-fta/ (Last Visited on Oct 30, 2017)
+In order to strengthen this relationship, China and Pakistan, in April 2005 started negotiations on free trade area during Premier Wen Jiabao's visit to Pakistan and later on two countries reached the Free Trade Agreement in November 2006, which came in effect in July 200718.
+Furthermore, On February 21, 2009 China and Pakistan signed the Agreement on Trade in Service of the China-Pakistan FTA which entered into force on Oct.10th, 2009.
+China-Pakistan FTA was divided into two phases, with Phase I ending in December 2012 and negotiations for Phase II were started in

+Pakistan, Turkey move closer to inking free trade agreement, available at https://tribune.com.pk/story/1174509/free-trade-pakistanturkey-move-closer-inking-fta/ (Last Visited on Oct 30, 2017)